cap-js/docs/java/working-with-cql/query-api.md

 ::: tip
 **Don't use distinct together with expand**

 The `distinct` clause removes duplicate rows from the root entity and effectively aggregates rows.
-Expanding child entities from aggregated rows is not well-defined and can lead to issues that often can be resolved by removing distinct.
+Expanding child entities from aggregated rows is not well-defined and can lead to issues that can be resolved by removing distinct.

 **Resolving duplicates in to-many expands**